dankunlee/dankunlee.github.io/_posts/2020-09-11-Building-Forum-2.md

 ---
-title: "Building a simple web forum 2: MVC"
+title: "Building a simple web forum 2: What is MVC?"
 date: 2020-09-11T16:34:30-04:00
 categories:
   - Tutorial